JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_conf_nest.rst

    "NHALO_MNH", "INTEGER", "1"
    "JPHEXT", "INTEGER", "1"

-* NHALO_MNH: Size of the halo for parallel distribution.
+* :code:`NHALO_MNH` : Size of the halo for parallel distribution.
 This variable is related to computer performance but has no impact on simulation results.
 NHALO_MNH must be equal to 3 for WENO5 cases in parallel runs.

-* JPHEXT: Horizontal External points number.
+* :code:`JPHEXT` : Horizontal External points number.
 JPHEXT must be equal to 3 for cyclic cases with WENO5.